Corruption: Causes

+Much of existing literature focuses on explicit corrupt actions like bribery and embezzlement, endemic in poor countries (see below).
+For "money in politics," the causes are very different and largely ignored in conventional literature.
+For example, the UK is a developed economy with a robust democracy, and yet London is a hub for money laundering.
+In a critique of the failures and politics leading up to the US financial crisis, a Stanford financial economist noted, "In the real world, it turned out, important economic outcomes are often the consequences of political forces.
+During 2010, people within regulatory bodies told me privately that false and misleading claims were affecting key policy decisions...
+I saw confusion, willful blindness, political forces, various and sometimes subtle forms of corruption, and moral disengagement, first hand."

+Social norms have been posited as an explanation for why some environments are corrupt and others are not.

+Contemporary corruption in Africa has been linked by a book to the historical systematic use of material incentives by colonisers to compel local African rulers to collaborate.
+For all developing countries, the degree of European settlement in the colonial era correlates with levels of contemporary corruption.

+Within less democratic countries, the presence of resources such as diamonds, gold, oil, and forestry and other extractable resources tends to increase the prevalence of corruption, also called the resource curse.
+The presence of fuel extraction and export is unambiguously associated with corruption, whereas mineral exports only increased corruption in poorer countries.
+In wealthier countries, mineral exports such as gold and diamonds are actually associated with reduced corruption.

+While democratization in countries with below average democracy levels was found correlated with some increase in corruption, in countries with above average democracy indices further democratization tends to reduce corruption.
+A study found the increase in corruption at low democracy levels associated with unfair elections and limited freedom of speech and freedom of association.

 By sector

 Corruption can occur in many sectors, whether they be public or private industry or even NGOs (especially in public sector).
 However, only in democratically controlled institutions is there an interest of the public (owner) to develop internal mechanisms to fight active or passive corruption, whereas in private industry as well as in NGOs there is no public control.
 Therefore, the owners' investors' or sponsors' profits are largely decisive.

 Public sector

 Public corruption includes corruption of the political process and of government agencies such as tax collectors and the police, as well as corruption in processes of allocating public funds for contracts, grants, and hiring.
 Recent research by the World Bank suggests that who makes policy decisions (elected officials or bureaucrats) can be critical in determining the level of corruption because of the incentives different policy-makers face.